 SE Wisconsin Coastal Resilience Grant Recipients

 Proposals were sought in the fall of 2018 for projects to plan and prepare for enhanced community resilience to coastal hazards in Southeastern Wisconsin.
 Applicants identified coastal resilience needs in a community Coastal Resilience Self-Assessment and were encouraged to develop projects that would address these needs.
-The following projects have been selected to receive funding and these efforts are currently underway.
+The following projects were selected to receive funding and are underway.
+As projects are completed, case studies are being written to summarize major project outcomes and lessons learned.

 See the press release about these grants here: CRG Press Release